Sensor data is time series data

-Sensor data is generated when a device detects and responds to some type of input from the physical environment.
 Often coming together in a network, sensors are able to generate mass quantities of sensor data that may or may not be immediately useful for decision-makers.
 Each of these data points are captured at a specific moment in time — effectively transforming sensor data into time series data that can be analyzed across this additional dimension.

 With the application of AI and advanced algorithms, sensor data can be translated through a business logic lens into actionable information.